 They also meet with less resistance, as the members of this community have little to no political power or resources to combat these placements.
 Members of the Environmental Justice Movement do not view the exchange of economy for health—primarily that of disadvantaged community members—to be moral, and they strive to correct this problem.

-The Environmental Justice Movement is keen to the role that race, social status, and economic well-being play in the imbalanced distribution of negative outcomes of industrial “progress” and consumerism.
-Activists involved in this movement focus on the underlying elements—starting with the socioeconomic status quo—that enable an otherwise unsustainable problem to persist.
+The Environmental Justice Movement is keen on the role that race, social status, and economic well-being play in the imbalanced distribution of negative outcomes of industrial “progress” and consumerism.
+Activists involved in this movement focus on the underlying elements—starting with the socio-economic status quo—that enable an otherwise unsustainable problem to persist.